 I bought back sumac from Jordan and I've added it to hummus, as well.
 Just be sure to reduce the lemon juice a little as sumac imparts a lemony flavor.

 Of course, topping the hummus with different ingredients will change the flavor, too.
 As you can see here, I've topped it with pomegranate seeds.
 They lend a little sweetness that pairs well with this vegan hummus.

-Try sliced black olives, chopped red pepper, or spice it up with a little sriracha for a spicy hummus recipe.
+Try sliced black olives, artichoke, or spice it up with a little sriracha for a spicy hummus recipe.
 Let me know what you come up with!